How To Back Up Your Computer

-System backups are critical if you use your computer for school or work because they minimize downtime.
-They're also very important if you have a lot of programs installed on your computer -- especially games or other big programs that take a long time to install or that save your user information (past and current games and so forth) on the drive itself.
-With a system backup, everything will be restored exactly as it was when the backup was made so you don't have to reinstall all that stuff.
+System backups are desirable if you use your computer for school or work because they minimize downtime.
+They're also very important if you have a lot of programs installed on your computer, especially games or other big programs that take a long time to install or that save your user information (past and current games and so forth) on the drive itself.
+With a system backup, everything will be restored exactly as it was when the most-recent backup was made, so you won't have to reinstall all that stuff.

-Imaging programs can usually make incremental or differential backups, which save time between full backups.
+Imaging programs can usually make incremental or differential backups, which reduce the time needed to make backups between the full backups.
 The way this works is that the first backup image is a complete picture of your hard drive, which can take a lot of time to create.
 But after that first image is made, future backups will take less time because they only contain the stuff that's changed.
-This saves time, but more importantly, it allows you to restore your computer to a point prior to the most recent partial backup.
+This saves time, but more importantly, it allows you to restore your computer to any of many possible restore points.

 Cloning has some advantages over imaging.
 The biggest advantage is that there's nothing to decompress.
 You just pop the clone drive into the machine, boot up, and that's that.
 It reduces downtime to the time it takes you to physically swap the drive, which usually is only a few minutes for skilled geeks like us.

 Cloning also has a few disadvantages, however.
 One is that it's impossible to create a differential or incremental backup using a clone, so you lose the option of restoring to a previous point before the backup was made.
 Another disadvantage is that certain kinds of hardware failures could cause both the source and the destination drives to crash or become corrupted.
 Finally, if the clone is available to the OS, then it can also be infected with malware or ransomware along with the main drive.